-With regard to the same passage, Adult Learner Guide (fall 2010), which is used by a number of churches to provide basic information for adult Sunday school lessons, states the following:
+With regard to the same scripture, Adult Learner Guide (fall 2010), a source that is used by a number of churches to provide basic information for adult Sunday school lessons, states,

 Submission rests on a wife’s glad obedience to the command, not on a husband’s supposed right to demand submission. . . .
 Christian submission is not about male superiority.
 The Scriptures teach that men and women are equal before God in personhood and value (see Gal.
 3:28).
 [B]y submitting to her Christian husband’s spiritual leadership in the home, the wife in effect expresses her devotion to the Lord. . . .

 [T]he model of husband-wife headship is the relationship of Christ to the church. . . .

 As Head of the church, Christ is not harshly or selfishly demanding.
 His demands are given in love for the church’s best interest and for God’s glory.

 [F]rom Jesus’ example of submission to the Father’s will, we learn that a Christian husband’s headship in the marriage relationship is a God-given responsibility, not an inherent right.
 It constitutes a husband’s calling to display Christlike spiritual leadership.
 Such leadership is always unselfish, sacrificial, and God-honoring.